 Tess also has two short stories slated in forthcoming anthologies: 'Last Chance Saloon', a twisted tale of dodgy cars and dirty weekends, will be reprinted in the holiday/crime themed anthology Wish You Weren't Here from the Crime and Publishment writers; and 'Rabbit Stew', a deliciously dark comedy of errors set in a sleazy diner, is due in the second Paladins anthology in aid of cancer charity.

-Tess also has a number of works in progress, including novel 'Gravy Train', a noir romp in which a group of disparate - and desparate - characters chase a bag of money around the streets and canals of Birmingham.
-Then there's 'Embers of Bridges' (right), a humorous but ultimately black-as-night tale involving loyalty amongst thieves and a bizarre getaway on a canal boat.
-Lastly, novella 'Consumed by Slow Decay' examines the motives of three people with the best intentions who want to protect their loved ones, but may just end up in hell.
+Tess also has a number of works in progress, including 'Embers of Bridges' (right), a humorous but ultimately black-as-night tale involving loyalty amongst thieves and a bizarre getaway on a canal boat; and dark psychological novella 'Consumed by Slow Decay' which examines the motives of three people with the best intentions who want to protect their loved ones, but may just end up in hell.

 More info in due course.

 Don't just take Tess's word for it - other people have enjoyed her writing too.
 Here's what they've been kind enough to say: